 Lower back pain is an extremely common condition with up to 80% of the population experiencing it at some time during the lives.
-Although the underlying pathology is usually not serious, it is an important cause of pain in the community and has considerable impact on the economy due to time taken off work.
+Although the underlying pathology is usually not serious, it is an important cause of pain in the community and has a considerable impact on the economy due to the time that is taken off from work.

 Whilst the vast majority of patients with back pain will recover within 6 weeks, a small number will go on to develop long-term pain and a gradual deterioration of functionality.

 Most causes of back pain are the result of irritation or poor function of the bones, joints, ligaments or muscles in your back.
 Such irritation can be the result of a Vertebral dysfunction, a common condition that occurs when the spinal bones (vertebrae) compress or irritate the delicate nerve structures of your lower back.

 Injuries to these structures can result from poor posture, incorrect lifting technique, smoking, slips and falls.